PAIDiPaidThis.com

 Teeth whitening options in the UK and what drives the price

 There is no single price for teeth whitening because there is no single method.
 In-chair laser treatment, custom take-home trays and combined packages all cost different amounts and suit different people.
-Since whitening is cosmetic and private only, it pays to know what you are buying, and the real prices below show the range.
+Whitening is cosmetic and private only, so nothing here is capped or standardised, which is exactly why it pays to know what you are buying before you say yes.
+The real prices below show the range you can expect to see quoted.

 The quick version